andrei-trofin/Improbabilii-Facebook-Stats/README.md

 There is no good project without a succinct presentation.
 And this was what I aimed for in this part.
 I wanted to create all the visuals I could think of for a good presentation.
-Again, this required a brainstorming process.
+This required a brainstorming process.

 <h5 align="center">Average engagement per days of promoting</h5>
   <p align="center">